Leolty/repobench/README.md

 cd repobench
 ```

-> **Note**: There is no `requirements.txt` for this project.
-You can simply follow the error message to install the missing packages.
+> [!NOTE]
+> There is a `requirements.txt` file, which contains dependencies for reproducing the results in the paper.
+If you are only interested in the data, you can skip the installation of dependencies.

 ## ⚙️ Description of Settings